adamdeprince/cloudyfiles/README.md

     print d['a']

-You might note that cloudydict does not return a string, but rather an instance of `cloudydict.common.RemoteObject`.
+You might note that cloudyfiles does not return a string, but rather an instance of `cloudyfiles.common.RemoteObject`.
 RemoteObject is a lazy evaluating proxy that emulates fairly well the behavior of both a read only file and a string.
 It tries to do so fairly efficiently too, so for example when interacting with back ends that support it, string